 The AR4 projected that glaciers in mountains will lose additional mass over this century because more ice will be lost due to summer melting than is replenished by winter precipitation (Meehl et al., 2007b).
-The total area of glaciers in the European Alps may decrease by 20% to more than 50% by 2050 (Zemp et al., 2006; Huss et al., 2008).
-Atmospheric warming favours rapid glacier mass loss and related mass movements (Huggel et al., 2011).
+The total area of glaciers in the European Alps may decrease by 20 to more than 50% by 2050 (Zemp et al., 2006; Huss et al., 2008).
 The projected glacier retreat in the 21st century may form new potentially unstable lakes.
 Probable sites of new lakes have been identified for some alpine glaciers (Frey et al., 2010).
 Rock slope and moraine failures may trigger damaging surge waves and outburst floods from these lakes.
 The temperature rise also will result in gradual degradation of mountain permafrost (Haeberli and Burn, 2002; Harris et al., 2009).
-The zone of warm permafrost (mean annual rock temperature ~- 2 to 0°C), which is more susceptible to slope failures than cold permafrost, may rise in elevation a few hundred metres during the next 100 years (Noetzli and Gruber, 2009).
-This in turn may shift the zone of enhanced instability and landslide initiation towards higher elevation slopes which in many regions are steeper, and therefore predisposed to failure.
+The zone of warm permafrost (mean annual rock temperature approximately -2 to 0°C), which is more susceptible to slope failures than cold permafrost, may rise in elevation a few hundred meters during the next 100 years (Noetzli and Gruber, 2009).
+This in turn may shift the zone of enhanced instability and landslide initiation toward higher-elevation slopes that in many regions are steeper, and therefore predisposed to failure.
 The response of bedrock temperatures to surface warming through thermal conduction will be slow, but warming will eventually penetrate to considerable depths in steep rock slopes (Noetzli et al., 2007).
-Other heat transport processes such as advection, however, may induce warming of bedrock at much faster rates (Gruber and Haeberli,

-2007).
-The response of firn and ice temperatures to an increase in air temperature is faster and non-linear (Haeberli and Funk, 1991; Suter et al., 2001; Vincent et al., 2007).
-Latent heat effects from refreezing melt water can amplify the increase in air temperature in firn and ice (Huggel, 2009; Hoelzle et al., 2010).
+Other heat transport processes such as advection, however, may induce warming of bedrock at much faster rates (Gruber and Haeberli, 2007).
+The response of firn and ice temperatures to an increase in air temperature is faster and nonlinear (Haeberli and Funk, 1991; Suter et al., 2001; Vincent et al., 2007).
+Latent heat effects from refreezing meltwater can amplify the increase in air temperature in firn and ice (Huggel, 2009; Hoelzle et al., 2010).
 At higher temperatures, more ice melts and the strength of the remaining ice is lower; as a result, the frequency and perhaps size of ice avalanches may increase (Huggel et al., 2004; Caplan-Auerbach and Huggel, 2007).
 Warm extremes can trigger large rock and ice avalanches (Huggel et al., 2010).